Guide

 Pipedrive's email sync vs. CLI import

-The sync also processes emails individually as they arrive.
+The native sync also processes emails individually as they arrive.
 There's no way to bulk-import 6 months of email history.
 And you can't customize how email data maps to Pipedrive fields.
 Subject lines become activity subjects, but thread depth, CC patterns, and response times get lost.

 nylas email list --json --limit 500 > emails.json